andkirby/commithook/README.md

 The system load LibHooks/config.xml file at first.
 In then it will try to load cached file with full merged configuration by path:
 - commithook/.cache/md5(version + directory of hookfile).xml

 Cache will be invalidated if version was updated.
+In such case it will merge all files in the XML node "additional_config".
 There are several default config XML files which will be loaded by default.
-So default files ordering is presented as this list:
+So default files ordering is presented as this list below:
 - commithook/LibHooks/config.xml
 - commithook/LibHooks/commithook.xml
 - commithook/LibHooks/commithook-magento.xml